…we need some basic job design – agile smagile! Tech entrepreneur Glenn Elliott thinks we might well be missing the bigger picture.

 Maybe all the people with power have decent job designs and can’t empathise with the people who don’t.

-Glenn Elliott was the CEO of employee engagement specialist Reward Gateway from 2006 to 2017 and now advises businesses on company culture, leadership and growth.
-He is the author of Build it – The Rebel Playbook for Employee Engagement (Wiley, 2018), where you’ll find much more on the subject of Job Design.
+Glenn Elliott was CEO of employee engagement specialist Reward Gateway from 2006 to 2017 and now advises businesses on company culture, leadership and growth.
+He is the author of Build it – The Rebel Playbook for Employee Engagement (Wiley, 2018).